-No matter where you are on your used car buying journey, the experts at U.S. News Best Cars offer tools to get you a car that fits your needs at a price that fits your budget.
-It starts with our used car rankings and reviews, which are based on the consensus opinion of the country’s top automotive journalists, blended with quantifiable data on predicted reliability, safety, and cost of ownership.
+No matter where you are on your used car buying odyssey, the experts at U.S. News Best Cars offer tools to get you a car that fits your needs at a price that fits your budget.
+It starts with our used car rankings and reviews, which are based on the consensus opinion of the country’s top automotive journalists, blended with quantifiable data on predicted reliability, safety, the cost of ownership, and several other factors.

 Our used car deals page will help you identify special financing deals available on certified pre-owned cars.
 Our car affordability calculator can show you how much car you can afford, while our auto loan calculator will compute your monthly loan payments.

 Our advice doesn’t stop when you purchase your new wheels.
 Our car insurance hub talks you through the coverages you need, the best insurance companies in your area, and helps find you the auto insurance discounts you deserve.